First Published: 7th of March, 2022. Region 6, Guyana, South AmericaLast updated: April 25, 2023 at 17:09 pm

 According to statistical investigations in the 1960s, only 5% of the population had seen ball lightning.
 However, in the modern-day proliferation of camera-equipped mobile devices such as smart phones, we may expect more recordings and more data on the mysterious and elusive ball lightning phenomenon.

-Ball lightnings may explain the myth of the “fire rass” or “Old Higue” in Guyanese folklore.
+It is possible that ball lightnings may explain the myth of the “fire rass” or “Old Higue” in Guyanese folklore.